Training Doesn’t Have to Be Hard

 “We don’t need machines; we are machines!”

-But it’s not true all of the time.
+But it’s not true all of the time, and for many of us—especially during pandemic times—it’s not what we need right now.
 Exercise is a wonderful thing with so many benefits, but we need to be mindful that it puts stress on the body.
-If you already have a huge amount of stress in your life with work, home life, home-schooling while working from home (no idea how you do this; I’m in awe of those of you who do), constant negative news, and countless other stressors, don’t beat yourself up if the last thing you want to do is a workout that grinds you into the ground.
+If you already have a huge amount of stress in your life with work, home life, home-schooling while working from home (no idea how you do this; I’m in awe of those of you who do), constant negative news, not seeing your loved ones and countless other stressors, don’t beat yourself up if the last thing you want to do is a workout that grinds you into the ground.

 Just because you’re used to going all in on a workout doesn’t mean that anything less doesn’t count.
 Doing a workout at 50 percent of what you normally would is still a deposit in your well-being bank.
-Just doing the warm-up and saying “I’m done” is still doing something.
+Just doing the warm-up and saying “that’s me done” is still doing something.

-Many of us struggle to find motivation to train.
-Often, I’m struggling to find motivation to train.
+I’ve spoken to so many people recently who are struggling to find motivation to train, whereas in normal times, exercise is the highlight of their day.
+I own the bloody gym and I’m struggling to find motivation to train.
 Don’t be too hard on yourself for feeling that way.
 It’s perfectly normal, and I promise, you’re not alone.

 If you are struggling with training or have completely given up, here are a couple of suggestions that might help.

 Exercise in the morning.
-I’m not a morning person, so I’m fully with you if the idea of doing this sounds ludicrous but stick with me.
+I’m a dad of two young boys who think getting up at 5:30 is a lie-in, so I’m fully with you if the idea of doing this sounds ludicrous, but stick with me.
 We’ve all got a set amount of willpower and it depletes as the day goes on.
 If you can get your exercise in before you start your day when your willpower is at its strongest, the chances of you doing something are much greater.

 Pick easier workouts.
-If you can’t make it to the gym or would rather do a recovery type workout, a 20-minute walk counts as a workout.
-Pick up your dusty dumbbells and do Three rounds of 10 Push Press and 10 sit-ups.
-Working out while watching TV is not only acceptable, but I’d highly encourage it.
+A 20-minute walk counts as a workout.
+Three rounds of 10 press-ups and 10 sit-ups counts as a workout.
+Working out while watching re-runs of GBBO (if you know, you know) is not only acceptable, but I’d highly encourage it.
 Move.
 Pick something you love doing.
 Forget doing things because you want to be better at them or because they’re your weaknesses.
-Training should be fun at the best of times—it has to be fun in the no-so-best-of times.
+Training should be fun at the best of times—it has to be fun in the current time.